skunkpirates42/tiptracks-360-client/README.md

 ### Component Heirarchy
- The components in my app are organized something like this App
+ The components in my app are organized something like this App<br/>
-    HeaderBar - This present no matter where you are in the app Switch(React Router Component)
+    HeaderBar - This present no matter where you are in the app<br/>
+    Switch(React Router Component)<br/>
-      Landing Page
+      Landing Page<br/>
-        Links to Registration Page and Login Page RegistrationPage
+        Links to Registration Page and Login Page<br/>
+      RegistrationPage<br/>
-        If successful register, will Redirect to Dashboard showing AddJobForm Login Page
+        If successful register, will Redirect to Dashboard showing AddJobForm<br/>
+      Login Page<br/>
-        If successful login, will Redirect to Dashboard Dashboard
+        If successful login, will Redirect to Dashboard<br/>
+      Dashboard<br/>
-        options to go to AddTipsForm or StatsPage StatsPage
+        options to go to AddTipsForm or StatsPage<br/>
+      StatsPage<br/>
-        Cards - These can be toggled to be a daily, weekly or monthly view
+        Cards - These can be toggled to be a daily, weekly or monthly view<br/>

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).